Elisabeth Leinfellner: Scientific and philosophical work

 Although she was trained as a linguist, she had deep interests in philosophical questions.
 Her research interests were both broad and deep including political language, philosophy of language (especially Fritz Mauthner and Ludwig Wittgenstein), semantic networks and cognitive semantics, political and feminist critique of language, rhetoric and argumentation theory, the application of linguistics to the language of literature, and evolutionary mechanisms of the language development.
 In particular, she focused on Ludwig Wittgenstein and the philosopher and writer Fritz Mauthner.
 However, she also published on causality and language, on Habermas’ theory of communicative competence from a linguistic point of view and on William Ockham’s and Franz Brentano’s work on semantics.
 Her book on euphemism in political language (Der Euphemismus in der politischen Sprache) is particular important.
 She also drew attention to texts and their meanings as evolutionary systems.

-Her research was intertwined with Werner Leinfellner’s and, therefore, it should not come as a surprise that they co-authored publications, most notably a book on ontology, systems theory and semantics (Ontologie, Systemtheorie und Semantik).
+Her research was intertwined with Werner Leinfellner’s with whom she co-authored publications, most notably a book on ontology, systems theory and semantics (Ontologie, Systemtheorie und Semantik).
 This comprehensive book is an original attempt to connect the traditional philosophical field of ontology with a cognitive-recursive semantics.
 It reflects their broad knowledge in different academic areas as well as their abilities to synthesize ideas.
 Their book bridges the gap between ordinary language and the language of theories.
 It demonstrates that both are governed by the same semantic regularities.